Table of contents

 8. Insert template in Google Tag Manager (Server Container).

-The work in Firestore and TAGGRS is done, we now move to the Google Tag Manager Server Container.
-Go to Templates and then click on New at Variable Templates.
+The work in Firestore and TAGGRS is done, we now go to the Google Tag Manager Server Container.
+Go to Templates and then click New under Variable Templates.

 create-new-variable-template-google-tag-manager-server-container

 Then click on the 3 dots at the top right and click Import.
-Here we are going to import a template from Github.
+We're going to import a template from Github here.
 Within the Github Template, click on the 3 dots and then click Download.

 9. Set up template in Google Tag Manager (Server Container).

 Once you have downloaded the template, we need to check one more thing.
 The Path at Permission in template must be same the Collection ID within Firebase (step 7).
-We use Products in this case.
-Check if this is the same thing.
+We are using Products in this case.
+Check if this is the same.

 template-editor-firestore-item-value